willierushrush/willierushrush.github.io/_pages/research.md

 permalink: /research/
 ---

 My current research is complex dynamics, mostly in one variable.
-(Watch this [talk](http://www.fields.utoronto.ca/talks/Story-1D-Holomorphic-Dynamics) for an accessible introduction to the field.)
+Watch this [talk](http://www.fields.utoronto.ca/talks/Story-1D-Holomorphic-Dynamics) for an accessible introduction to the field.

 I specialise in three renormalization theories (1. quadratic-like, 2. irrationally indifferent fixed points, 3.
-Herman curves) and the consequences on rigidity, universality, and the geometry and topology of fractal sets.
+Herman curves) and their consequences on rigidity, universality, and the geometry and topology of fractal sets.

 ## Papers
 <ol reversed>